simonhf/sharedhashfile/README.md

 ### Locking

 To reduce contention there is no single global hash table lock by design.
 Instead keys are sharded across 256 locks.
-During tests with 8 concurrent processes reading unique keys as fast as possible (with a total throughput of approx. 3 million keys accessed per second) then only about 75,000 of the 3,000,000 locks results in lock contention.
+During tests with 8 concurrent processes reading unique keys as fast as possible (with a total throughput of approx. 5.6 million keys accessed per second) then only about 117,000 of the 5,600,000 locks -- or 2.1% -- result in lock contention.

 Can multiple threads in multiple processes also access SharedHashFile hash tables concurrently?
 Yes.